-WIN’s Lisa Bate is one of the scientists who have been conducting research on Harlequins.
-While working as the lead ornithologist at Glacier National Park for the past decade, she has been conducting surveys of these special ducks along their breeding streams in the Park.
+Lisa Bate is one of the scientists who have been conducting research on Harlequins.
+While working as a wildlife biologist for the past decade, she has conducted numerous surveys of these special ducks along their breeding streams in Glacier Park.
 WIN volunteers and others help Lisa conduct surveys and catch the Harlequins that breed locally, so the ducks can be banded, inspected, and often fitted with tracking devices.

 Over the years, Lisa’s Harlequin studies have merged with those of fellow biologists from Montana Fish, Wildlife, and Parks, the U.S. Forest Service, and multiple Canadian wildlife agencies – inland and along the west coast.
 Collectively, these scientists have surveyed the Harlequin molting, wintering, and breeding grounds, and tracked their movements throughout the year via various forms of electronic surveillance.
 These experts are tediously learning what specific parameters lead to population swings.